xtian/workers-sdk/.github/pull_request_template.md

 <!--
 Have you read our [Contributing guide](https://github.com/cloudflare/workers-sdk/blob/main/CONTRIBUTING.md)?
-In particular, for non-trivial changes, please always engage on the issue or create a discussion or feature request issue first before writing your code.
+In particular, please check out the [Before getting started](https://github.com/cloudflare/workers-sdk/blob/main/CONTRIBUTING.md#before-getting-started) section.
+We value your time and want to make sure you have relevant context before putting up a change.
 -->